 As seniors have a much higher risk of developing health complications, the Virtual Digital Clinics are also potentially lifesaving.
 The IMDA says the elderly can learn “digital skills and knowledge so they can tap on digital services to stay engaged, connected, and productive” safely in their homes.

 While the older generation has slowly embraced smartphones and technology, overcoming language barriers also poses challenges.
 Most applications are only available in English, and some seniors face difficulties retaining the knowledge they have acquired.

 To better meet the needs of the elderly, the Virtual Digital Clinics are now available in English, Mandarin, Malay, and Tamil – the four official languages of Singapore.

 Ultimately, the IMDA hopes that senior citizens will gain the confidence to use technology to “help them stay updated with the latest COVID-19 news and information and perform daily activities from home, such as buying groceries online or making a video call with their family.”

-So far, about 270 seniors have benefited from the Virtual Digital Clinics and IMDA expects to reach even more seniors through the next year.
+So far, about 270 seniors have benefited from the Virtual Digital Clinics, and IMDA expects to reach even more during the coming year.